bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 ## High level script descriptions (in order of installation)

+Do a search and replace in all deploy_xc files for "xp902" and replace it with your site name/prefix, i.e. test-rb or prod-rb

 ### Deploy Sitecore Commerce Identity Server

 Copy Base VM and create a new VM named "xp902-id"